asherlaau/guitar_progression/readme.md

     2. Theres no penguins in alaska by Chiodos
     3. I Miss You by Ichika

+- some useful links updates
+    - how to play like ichika ->https://guitarunit.com/complete-guide-how-to-play-guitar-like-ichika-nito/#:~:text=Ichika%20Nito%20incorporates%20fingerstyle%20and%20hybrid%20picking.%20Often,in%20order%20to%20play%20anything%20from%20his%20repertoire.

 # The cost of guitar, pick, and amp
 - jet guitar (dont know the name, but it is for beginner)